HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 The Freemasonry also is a search for the God within.

-This year, the World Conference of Supreme Councils of the AASR was inaugurated by the Past Sovereign Grand Commandeur of Canada’s Supreme Council, priest Norman E. Byrne, who delivered a profound speech about the role of God – the Highest Being – in freemasonry.
+This year, the World Conference of Supreme Councils of the AASR was inaugurated by the Past Sovereign Grand Commander of Canada’s Supreme Council, priest Norman E. Byrne, who delivered a profound speech about the role of God – the Highest Being – in freemasonry.

 - different global spiritual traditions

-- between freemasonry and other spiritual traditions
+- between Freemasonry and other spiritual traditions

 Can Freemasonry become a force of unity and harmony in our current global world?
-Freemasonry absolutely does not try to present itself as the only correct and irreplaceable way of unifying humanity.
+Freemasonry does not try to present itself as the only correct and irreplaceable way of unifying humanity.
 It all depends on specific people and what they do.
-In ideological terms, Freemasonry does have the potential to engage in such this historical mission.
+In ideological terms, Freemasonry does have the potential to engage in such a historical mission.

 In conclusion